-- 8.4.1 The Trustee is entitled to receive out of the property of the Trust by way of remuneration, a periodic charge which will accrue and be calculated daily from the last Business Day in the preceding month to the last Business Day of the current month. - 8.4.2 The rate of the periodic fee is agreed between the Manager and the Trustee. - 8.4.3 Specifically, the Trust will pay: - 0.0275% per annum plus VAT where the Scheme Property is below £50,000,000; - 0.025% per annum plus VAT where the Scheme Property is between £50,000,000 and £100,000,000; and - 0.02% per annum plus VAT where the Scheme Property is above £100,000,000, but always subject to a minimum of £7,500 per annum plus VAT.
+- 8.4.1 The Trustee is entitled to receive out of the property of the Trust by way of remuneration, a periodic charge which will accrue daily and will be calculated by reference to the Net Asset Value of the Trust from the last Business Day in the preceding month to the last Business Day of the current month. - 8.4.2 The rate of the periodic fee is agreed between the Manager and the Trustee. - 8.4.3 Specifically, the Trust will pay: - 0.0275% per annum plus VAT where the Scheme Property is below £50,000,000; - 0.025% per annum plus VAT where the Scheme Property is between £50,000,000 and £100,000,000; and - 0.02% per annum plus VAT where the Scheme Property is above £100,000,000, but always subject to a minimum of £7,500 per annum plus VAT.

-8.4.4 It is calculated daily on the Net Asset Value of the Trust on the previous Business Day.
-The valuation used for each day which is not a Business Day will be the value calculated on the previous Business Day.
-In addition VAT on the amount of the periodic charge will be paid out of the Trust.

-- 8.4.5 Currently the Trustee's periodic fee above is paid by the Manager from the Manager's Fee however the Manager has discretion to vary this practice at any time. - In the event of the termination of the Trust, the Trustee shall continue to be entitled to a periodic charge in respect of the Trust for the period down to and including the day on which the final distribution in the termination of the Trust shall be made or, in the case of a termination following the passing of an extraordinary resolution approving the scheme of arrangement, down to and including the final day on which the Trustee is responsible for the safekeeping of the Scheme Property of the Trust.
+- 8.4.4 It is calculated daily on the Net Asset Value of the Trust on the last Business Day of the preceding month.
+In addition VAT on the amount of the periodic charge will be paid out of the Trust. - 8.4.5 Currently the Trustee's periodic fee above is paid by the Manager from the Manager's Fee however the Manager has discretion to vary this practice at any time. - 8.4.6 In the event of the termination of the Trust, the Trustee shall continue to be entitled to a periodic charge in respect of the Trust for the period down to and including the day on which the final distribution in the termination of the Trust shall be made or, in the case of a termination following the passing of an extraordinary resolution approving the scheme of arrangement, down to and including the final day on which the Trustee is responsible for the safekeeping of the Scheme Property of the Trust.
 Such periodic charge will be calculated, be subject to the terms and accrue and be paid as described above, except that for the purpose of calculating the periodic charge in respect of any day falling after the day on which the termination day of the Trust commences, the value of the Scheme Property of the Trust shall be the Net Asset Value determined at the beginning of each such day. - 8.4.7 In addition to a periodic charge the Trustee may also be paid by way of remuneration custody fees and other transaction and bank charges.
 At present the Trustee delegates the function of custody of the Scheme Property to the Custodian, CACEIS Bank, UK Branch.
 The remuneration for acting as Custodian is calculated at such rate, rates and/or amounts as may be agreed from time to time.
 The custody and transaction charges are currently paid for out of the Scheme Property of the Trust. - 8.4.8 The current custody and transaction charges are as follows: